-The LARSA 4D Steel Bridge Module supports I, box, and tub steel girder bridges.
-To accurately capture the extraction of lateral bending moments, the module provides six modeling options for how beam and plate/shell elements are used to model the girders.
+The LARSA 4D Steel Bridge Module supports I-girder, box-girder, and tub-girder steel girder bridges.
+To accurately capture the extraction of lateral bending moments, the module provides six modeling options for how beam and shell elements are used to model the girders.
 The options can be seen in the figure below.

-I girder (one member for the flanges and the web).
+I-girder (one member for the flanges and the web).
 A beam element represents the cross-section of the girder: both the flanges and the web.
 The girders are connected to the deck's joints, and member end offsets are applied to bring the girder down from the deck COG to the girder's COG.